salesforce-casts/sfdc-practice-project/README.md

 - Likewise feel free to tweet me in case you are stuck from somewhere, so that I can guide you in the right path.

+> Feel free to add new tasks and raise a PR I will merge it.